When Should You Neuter Your Dog? A Guide to Timing and Health Benefits

 The Best Age to Spay or Neuter Your Dog

-The short answer is…the best time to spay or neuter your dog is when they reach their physical maturity.
+What is the appropriate age for a neuter surgery?
+The short answer is that the best time to spay or neuter your dog is when they reach their physical maturity.

 Now…I say the short answer because it's much more complicated than that, as different breeds of dogs reach their sexual maturity at very different times.

-For example, small dogs and toy breeds mature very early, around six to nine months old.
+For example, small dogs and toy breeds mature at an early age, around six to nine months old.
 Smaller dogs are less likely to suffer from the adverse effects of early spaying or neutering, simply because their body is maturing at a faster rate.

-The larger breeds mature much later, and for them you’ll want to consider waiting until they’re older to spay or neuter.
+The larger breeds (for example, large breed male dogs) mature much later, and for them you'll want to consider waiting until they're older to spay or neuter.

 I'm talking over one year old.